Subqueries

 Supported:

-• EXISTS and NOT EXISTS operators (non-correlated only)
+• EXISTS and NOT EXISTS operators (both correlated and non-correlated)

 • IN and NOT IN subqueries in WHERE clauses